General information and tips for prospective fellowship applicants

 • Open to sophomore, junior, or senior undergraduates

-• Preference given to applicants demonstrating financial need.
+• Preference is given to applicants demonstrating financial need.

 • Scholastic ability and potential contribution to the mechanical engineering profession will also be considered.